Best things to do in Bristol with kids?

 Is the SS Great Britain open?

-I met with Mr Brunel himself, wearing his traditional Stove Pipe Hat and less traditional Covid mask.
+I met with Mr Brunel himself in tier 3, wearing his traditional Stove Pipe Hat and less traditional Covid mask.
 He informed me that in tier 3 you can walk around the outside of his SS Great Britain for free and that when we get back to tier 2 the whole museum will be open.
 This was good news indeed as the website indicated that it was totally closed.

 Touring the boat

-Touring the base of the ship, you can marvel at the bow’s golden reflections in its mini-lake home.
+Touring the base of the ship in tier 3, you can marvel at the bow’s golden reflections in its mini-lake home.

-When the SS Great Britain is fully open you will be able to stroll on deck like a first class passenger of yesteryear and explore the refurbished cabins and dining areas below.
+When the SS Great Britain is fully tier 2 open you will be able to stroll on deck like a first class passenger of yesteryear and explore the refurbished cabins and dining areas below.

 Included in your child’s ticket is the chance to climb the rigging.
 There is a minimum height restriction and you will be watching though your fingers when your child reaches that height with only a millimetre to spare.
 He was literally just a dot in the sky at the top.